STIMZA/Super/README.md

 # SuperSniper
-SuperSniper is an mql4 EA, created by Matimu Ngoveni
+SuperSniper(SSV2) is an mql4 EA, created by Matimu Ngoveni
 ## Installation